Spine doctors in southwest Virginia

 Advanced treatment for spine and neck pain

-We evaluate your overall health and lifestyle to recommend the safest, simplest and most appropriate treatments.
+We evaluate your overall health and lifestyle to recommend safe and appropriate treatments.
 Our spine specialists offer advanced care from physical therapy to spine surgery.

 Nonsurgical and minimally invasive treatments

 LewisGale Regional Health System offers nonsurgical and minimally invasive therapies, such as:

 - Physical therapy and rehabilitation—We work with you to strengthen and stabilize your core using medically supervised fitness plans developed by board-certified physical therapy doctors called physiatrists.

 - Spinal injections—We use image-guided technology to deliver medications that relieve pain and reduce inflammation.
 These include epidural steroid injections, nerve blocks, facet joint injections, sacroiliac joint injections and trigger point injections.

 - Nerve stimulation techniques—We deliver a low-voltage electrical current to relieve pain, as in transcutaneous nerve stimulation (TENS) therapy and implanted spinal cord stimulators (SCS) and intrathecal pain therapy (ITC) devices.

 - Interventional spine procedures—Radiofrequency ablation uses heat to destroy tissue and cryoanalgesia temporarily freezes the area, such as tumors or the sensory nerves that cause pain.
 We also perform kyphoplasty for spinal fractures.

 In many cases, we can use minimally invasive spine surgery techniques to stabilize joints, decompress pinched nerves, fuse bones and correct deformities—all through a few, small incisions.
 This means less trauma to muscles and tissues, resulting in shorter operations, less pain after surgery and a faster recovery.
 Many patients go home within a day or two.